Trip Planner, FAQs, What your Hunt Includes & Rules

 Hunting in winter conditions can be pleasant so long as one is properly dressed, and the necessary equipment is available.

-I can help you with all the paperwork for entering into Canada.
+I can help you with all the paperwork for entering Canada.
 It is not difficult at all and the gun declaration form is only $25.
 What is important is that you have all the paperwork ready before you arrive at customs.
 Taking home game is also easy and we take care of packaging it in the appropriate way.
 You can bring 200 rounds of ammo per hunter.

 Frequently Asked Questions